WA6YDQ/Proto16-CPU/README.md

 ASM2.C  - assembler (compiler) for the instruction set

-DOIT  - concat the *.asm files for a rudimentary shell and BASIC interpreter
+DOIT  - concat the *.asm files for a rudimentary shell and BASIC interpreter (poor mans make)

 shell.asm

 punch.asm

 reader.asm

 edit.asm

 tape.asm

 basic.asm

 log.asm

 These files constitute a small shell program for testing the CPU